RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 ### PRIMARY TABLE CREATION
 #### INTRODUCTION

-The primary table 't_roman_zavorka_project_sql_primary_final' containing data from both tables was created via the 'CREATE OR REPLACE TABLE t_roman_zavorka_project_sql_primary_final AS,' clause, where 'CREATE' creates the table and if a table with that name already exists, the 'REPLACE' statement is activated to replace the existing table with the new one, allowing the table to be easily edited and updated if necessary.
+The primary table 't_roman_zavorka_project_SQL_primary_final' containing data from both tables was created via the 'CREATE OR REPLACE TABLE t_roman_zavorka_project_SQL_primary_final AS,' clause, where 'CREATE' creates the table and if a table with that name already exists, the 'REPLACE' statement is activated to replace the existing table with the new one, allowing the table to be easily edited and updated if necessary.
 In our case, the table was created via an SQL query following the 'AS' clause.

 As was described above in the analysis section, the creation of the resulting table was done through the 'UNION' clause merging two separate SQL queries; one for the 'czechia_payroll' table and the other for the 'czechia_price' table.